nrevillamartin/acc.model_behav.id/README.md

 Revilla-Martín, N., Silva, J. P., Mougeot F., Morales M. B., Marques A. T., Mañosa S., Giralt D., Bretagnolle V., Bota G., Arroyo B., and Bravo C. *Behaviour identification and time budget estimation of the threatened Little Bustard using accelerometry.*

+The use of the scripts included here requires the citation of the work.

 In this work, we applied machine learning methods to accelerometry data to identify and classify behaviours in the little bustard (Tetrax tetrax), a species declining due to habitat loss and degradation.
 Using recordings of four captive individuals, we fitted models to classify key behaviours: standing, lying, vigilance, locomotion, foraging and male courtship, with separate models for each sex due to behavioural differences.